tomatenquark/tomatenquark.github.io/game/CONFIG.md

 `at S N`

-Grabs the Nth word out of string S and returns the result
+Grabs the Nth word out of string S and returns the result.

 ### listlen

 `listlen L`

-Returns the number of items in the list L
+Returns the number of items in the list L.

 ### listclients